Dr Deborah Jones

 Gaskell Building 069

 Deborah is Reader in Education in the School of Sport and Education at Brunel University.
 Having gained a BA degree in Philosophy from the University of Wales, she went on to complete a PGCE in Urban studies at the college of St Mark & St John, Plymouth.
 Subsequently she undertook several roles within schools (both teaching and management) and was part of an EAL team.
 She fuelled her interest in the teaching and learning of literacy by undertaking an MA in Linguistics in Education.
 She then joined the Inspectorate and Advisory service for a London borough where she headed up the national LINC (Language in the National Curriculum) project.
 Following this she coordinated National Curriculum assessment for a Local Authority, developing policy and leading INSET for teachers and headteachers.
-During this time she undertook consultancy for Roehampton University and became an assessor for the NPQH (National Professional Qualification for Headship).
+During this time she undertook consultancy for several universities and became an assessor for the NPQH (National Professional Qualification for Headship).